Alfa Romeo GT: GT Cabriolet Concept

 A soft-top GT Cabrio Concept was designed and developed by Bertone in 2003, it was unveiled to the public on April 6, 2011.
 The car was a four-seat open-top version of the GT coupé, which Bertone hoped to get built at their own plant.
 The next-generation Alfa Romeo open-top car was instead built by Pininfarina, using the Brera coupé as a base.
 This move ultimately led to the bankruptcy of Bertone and it was bought by Fiat who restructured it into its operations.

 Reception

 The GT has been acclaimed for its attractive styling and purposeful good looks.
 The design by Bertone follows a history of collaboration with Alfa Romeo.

-In 2004, the Alfa Romeo GT was voted the world's most beautiful coupe in the annual 'World's Most Beautiful Automobile' (L'Automobile più Bella del Mondo) awards.
+In 2004, the Alfa Romeo GT was voted the world's most beautiful coupe in the annual 'World's Most Beautiful Automobile' (L'Automobile più Bella del Mondo) awards, as well as the Design Trophy award by the French magazine L'Automobile.